DaveMBush/davembush.github.io/source/_posts/really-screw-angular-project.md

 Embed Colors and Fonts in Component CSS
 ---------------------------------------

 You should have a theme file, or an application level CSS file that defines the fonts, and colors that should be used throughout your application.
 The only CSS that should be included at the component level is CSS that is necessary to layout the html within the component.
 That is, position information.
 If you are putting color information in, or specifying a font size or font, you are probably doing it wrong.

-Why is this an issue.
+Why is this an issue?

 Well, let's suppose that someone decides that all of your warnings should be a different color.
 If you can make that change in one CSS file, that is going to be a lot easier than looking through all the CSS in all of your components to make sure you found every place the color needs to be changed.

 Don't repeat yourself makes just as much sense in CSS as anywhere else in your code.

 Mix Template Files and Strings
 ------------------------------